Healthy Scalp and Luscious Hair the Natural TCM way

 Herbal Concoctions are tailored to an individual's pattern of imbalance.
 Specific herbs can help nourish hair follicles, rebalance hormonal levels, strengthen the kidney function to delay aging processes and promote hair growth.
 Some common herbs include 何首乌Polygonum multiflorum,女贞子 Ligustrum lucidum,当归 Angelica sinensis,人参 Panax ginseng,白芷 Angelica dahurica,川芎 Ligusticum chuanxiong,熟地黄 Rehmannia Glutinosa.

-Complementing Acupuncture with Herbal Scalp Tonic by Common TCM.
+Treatment at Common TCM complements Acupuncture with Herbal Scalp Tonic.
 The scalp tonic is a blend of natural herbal ingredients to nourish the scalp and hair, reduce hair loss, stimulate hair growth, and improve the overall condition and appearance of the hair.

 Number of Sessions and Recovery Journey: